 There are many studies that show the link between chronic fatigue syndrome and hormones – particularly low thyroid.
 In fact, there is growing evidence that low thyroid could be the underlying cause of chronic fatigue syndrome.

 The thyroid and adrenal glands both play an important function in maintaining our energy levels.
-At Genesys Institute we have had excellent results in treating patients with chronic fatigue syndrome with bio-identical hormone therapy, to restore normal levels of thyroid and adrenal hormones.
+At Genesys Institute clinics we have had excellent results in treating patients with chronic fatigue syndrome with bio-identical hormone therapy, to restore normal levels of thyroid and adrenal hormones.

 - chronic fatigue (despite plenty of sleep)

 - inability to lose weight (despite dieting and exercising)

 - dry skin